Adding comments to Hugo using Giscus commenting system

 Initial steps are;

 • Create a public repository to hold your comments.
-I have created mine previously, there is a how to here .
+I have created mine previously, there is a how to in this blog post.

-• Enable the discussions feature, github guide can be found here .
+• Enable the discussions feature, following the steps in this github guide.

-• Install the giscus app by clicking this link.
+• Install the giscus app by configuring from this page.

 I have restricted giscus to only access the specific repository I created for comments;